dlemus-godaddy/aws-mwaa-local-runner/README.md

 │   └── bootstap
 │
 ├── provisioning               # Folder to hold all AWS provisioning config(not templates but only config).
 │   └── config                 # It is important to note that the templates will be provided in a repo managed by DP.
+│       └── region
+│          ├── dev-private
+│          └── prod
+│
+│
 │
 ├── docs                            # folder for documentation for your project ├── .flake8                         # configuration for flake8 - a Python formatter tool